Uruguay country profile

 Uruguayans can access a wide range of views via hundreds of privately-owned media outlets.

-The state of media freedom is healthy and the UN has praised broadcasting legislation as being "exemplary".
+The state of media freedom is healthy and Uruguay has been praised for setting up an independent broadcasting regulator.

 TIMELINE